ray-project/ray/doc/source/rllib/external-envs.rst

-At any point, agents on that thread can query the current policy for decisions via ``self.get_action()`` and reports rewards, done-dicts, and infos via ``self.log_returns()``.
+At any point, agents on that thread can query the current policy for decisions with ``self.get_action()`` and reports rewards, done-dicts, and infos with ``self.log_returns()``.
-This can be done for multiple concurrent episodes as well.
+You can do this query for multiple concurrent episodes as well.

 See these examples for a `simple "CartPole-v1" server <https://github.com/ray-project/ray/blob/master/rllib/examples/envs/external_envs/cartpole_server.py>`__ and `n client(s) <https://github.com/ray-project/ray/blob/master/rllib/examples/envs/external_envs/cartpole_client.py>`__
-scripts, in which we setup an RLlib policy server that listens on one or more ports for client connections and connect several clients to this server to learn the env.
+scripts, which sets up an RLlib policy server that listens on one or more ports for client connections and connect several clients to this server to learn the env.